ripcdoc/virtualmin-domains-expiry-monitor/README.md

 3. **Set up the `.env` file:**

-    Create a `.env` file in the root directory using the template provided below.
+    Create a `.env` file in the root directory using the template provided in the included `env.sample` file.

 ### Option 2: Manual Download